shockstars/shockstars/README.md

 <details>
 <summary>PonyTown Resources</summary>

-These aren't medical, but are instead for beginners or people who need them.
+This is just for people who need them.
+I'm not in support of some of the things listed on these resources (such as the name tag dictionary) and having them here ≠ support.
+Even making them ≠ support.

 * [Ponytown skin guide by XV-S](https://rentry.co/ptskinguide)
 * [Name Tag Dictionary by me](https://rentry.co/Name-Tag-Dictionary)
-   * NOTE: This is for educational purposes, and I am not in support of a few terms added to this dictionary.
 * [PonyTown Dictionary by me](https://rentry.co/Ponytown-dictionary)
 * [Pony.Town Ground Colors by me](https://rentry.co/ponytown-color-codes)
 </details>